Fantasy Football Player Similarity Scores

 For Running Backs and Wide Receivers, we used the 18 similar players, with the top 12 most similar seasons weighted most heavily.

 Because our similarity scores this year were based entirely on the 2022 stats for players, you might wonder what we do about rookies.
 They have no 2022 stats, so how can we make a similarity-based projection?

 For rookies that are in the realm of being drafted in fantasy this year, we looked at their draft status, personal characteristics (height/weight/age), team characteristics, and fantasy football average draft position (we used data from Fantasy Football Calculator for past seasons’ ADP) to find similar past rookie seasons, and used those to make a projection.

 Some non-rookies also did not meet statistical thresholds, but are considered draftable this year.
 Injured or suspended players like Odell Beckham and Calvin Ridley qualify here.
-There are also some young guys who did not play much in 2020 but are expected to move into starting roles.
+There are also some young guys who did not play much in 2021 but are expected to move into starting or relevant contributing roles.
 For those cases, since there were only a few, we looked at it case-by-case.
 We tried to find examples of players in similar situations from the past, and made our best estimate.